Home/Blog/Health Conditions/Disease Management/Chikungunya Virus- What Do You Need To Know?

 What is Chikungunya?

-Humans are exposed to the virus when an infected mosquito bites them.
-Humans serve as the virus’s main host when there is an outbreak.
-The mosquito gets infected when it bites a person who already has the virus.
+Humans are exposed to the chikungunya virus when an infected Aedes mosquito bites them.
+The main hosts of the virus during an outbreak are humans.
+The mosquito becomes infected when it bites a person who already has the virus, continuing the transmission cycle.

 Symptoms of Chikungunya